The Demographics of a Changing Church

 Dr. Jerry Park is an associate professor of sociology and an affiliate fellow of the Baylor Institute for Studies of Religion.
 He graduated from the University of Virginia with a psychology degree and earned his master’s and PhD degrees from the University of Notre Dame.
 His research interests include the sociological study of religion, race, identity, culture and civic participation.
 Recent publications have covered topics such as religion and workplace attitudes, religious attitudes of academic scientists, Asian-American religiosity, and religious media consumption.
 Currently his research focuses on attitudes toward racial and religious minorities.
 His undergraduate teaching is in the sociology of racial and ethnic inequalities, and at the graduate level, he teaches seminars on the sociology of culture and religion, and the sociology of race, gender, and religion.
 He serves as associate editor for the Journal for the Scientific Study of Religion and is an editorial board member for Social Psychology Quarterly.

-Dr. Matthew Price serves as Senior Vice President for Research & Data at CPG.
-In addition to leading the team responsible for our role as the Recorder of Ordinations, he is responsible for collecting insights that help inform CPG’s decisions around major policy initiatives in the area of retirement and health benefits and is also involved in technical system launches and integrations.
-He joined CPG in June 2001 as its Director of Analytical Research.
+Matthew Price serves as Senior Vice President for Research and Data at the Church Pension Group (CPG).
+In addition to serving as the Recorder of Ordinations, he is responsible for collecting insights that help inform CPG’s decisions around major policy initiatives in the area of retirement benefits and also has involvement in technical system launches and integrations.
+He joined CPG in June 2001 as its director of analytical research.

 He received a BA in sociology from the London School of Economics, an MA in history from the University of Sussex, and a PhD in sociology from Princeton.